nap2000/prop-smapserver/README.md

 ## Modules

 The client code is grouped into modules
-* fieldManagerClient.
-Administration Pages
-* tasks.
-Task Pages
+* fieldManagerClient, administration Pages
+* tasks, anything related to tasks
-* fieldAnalysis.
-The internal dashboard
+* fieldAnalysis,  the internal dashboard
-* myWork.
-Launch and manage webForms
+* myWork,  launch and manage webForms
-* smapServer.
-Everything else including webforms
+* smapServer, everything else

 ##### Other Projects

 *  dashboard.
 Integration of AWS quicksight.
 No longer maintained.

-# Development
+## Development

 * Clone this project into ~/git
-* Clone [WebForm](https://github.com/nap2000/webform) project into ~/git
 * Set an environment variable WEBSITE_DOCS equal the document root for the Apache web server
 * Create a directory called "deploy" in your hone directory (~/deploy)
-* Install Grunt
-  * Ensure python is installed
-  * Install Node
-  * Install Npm
-  * Install the Grunt CLI
-  * Install Grunt in ~/git/prop-smapserver and ~/git/webform
-  * Install "grunt-contrib-uglify"

-# Deployment
+## Deployment

-Run ./depALl.sh to build and deploy the modules.
+Run the script depALl.sh to build and deploy the modules.